apache/carbondata/docs/sdk-guide.md

 ```
 /**
 * To support writing the ApplicationName which is writing the carbondata file
+* This is a mandatory API to call, else the build() call will fail with error.
 * @param application name which is writing the carbondata files
 * @return CarbonWriterBuilder
 */